^

 • Active sports training.

-• The combination of the above factors with a concomitant inflammatory disease.
+• A combination of the above factors with a concomitant inflammatory disease.

-Most often, apoplexy, rupture of a cyst of the right ovary is accompanied by internal bleeding - into the peritoneum, which causes a typical picture of the "acute abdomen" and requires immediate surgical intervention.
+Most often, apoplexy, a ruptured cyst of the right ovary, is accompanied by bleeding inward - into the peritoneum, which causes a typical picture of "acute abdomen" and requires immediate surgical intervention.

 • Symptoms of bleeding:

-• Pain radiates to the perineum, into the rectum.
+• The pain radiates to the perineum and rectum.

-• The pain is often similar to the symptoms of appendicitis.
+• The pain is often similar to symptoms of appendicitis.

 • Drop in blood pressure.